bluerosegarden/flowerbed/content/Learning/Math/Logarithms.md

 ---
 publish: true
 tags:
   - learning
   - school
 ---
 Logarithms are weird.

 Logarithms are really, *really* weird.

 They have lots of properties that are similar to both functions and variables, but they aren't either.
 They're lying to you.
-They're *[[Exponents|Exponents]]*!
+They're *[[./Exponents|Exponents]]*!

 ## Logarithms basics
 At its core, a logarithm is the inverse of the following exponential function: